Shiv2576/Go-Kafka-Learning-Documentation-Roadmap/stream-processing/README.md

 3. Fan-out: one topic feeding multiple downstream consumers.

-We are going to implement a real world use case Online Banking Trasaction processing
+# We are going to implement a real world use case Online Banking Trasaction processing

+### A single consumer reads from transactions-raw, then:

+1. Filters: Ignores test transactions or internal transfers.
+2. Transforms/Enriches:
+    Adds timestamp: "processed_at": "2024-06-01T10:30:00Z"
+    Adds business context: "category": "shopping" (based on merchant) Flags high-risk: "is_high_risk": true (if risk_score > 0.8)

+3. Fan-out: Sends this enriched message to three different topics: transactions.enriched → for data warehouse ingestion (e.g., loaded into Snowflake for analytics) alerts.fraud → for fraud detection team (only high-risk transactions go here) user.activity → for customer notification service (e.g., sends “You spent $250 at Amazon” push notification)